Why Does My Skin Itch After a Shower? Hard Water vs. Aquagenic Pruritus

 • Mineral and vitamin levels - identifying nutritional factors

-Our comprehensive health screening packages can help assess various biomarkers that may relate to skin sensitivity patterns.
+Our allergy blood testing packages can help assess various biomarkers that may relate to skin sensitivity patterns.

 Environmental Modification Strategies